Lillian Rozell Messenger: Career

 While still a school girl, she began her literary career, being encouraged and introduced by M. C. Galloway, Solon Borland, and Geo.
 D. Prentice.
 Colonel M. C. Gallaway was Messenger's "Fidus Achates."
-Her maiden poetry appeared in the "Memphis Avalanche," under the nom de plume of "Zena Clifton," but gaining confidence, she began writing under her own signature.
+Her earliest poetry appeared in the Memphis Avalanche, under the nom de plume of "Zena Clifton," but after gaining confidence, she began writing under her own signature.

 In 1861, in Pine Bluff, Arkansas, she married North Allen Messenger, a native of Tuscumbia, Alabama, an editor.
 Their wedded life was brief, only lasting four years, when the husband died.
 During the American Civil War, when the Federal troops plundered Tuscumbia, they took a journal of manuscripts, principally lyrics, belonging to Messenger.
 General Dodge tried to recover it, but did not succeed.

-For four years she resided at Tuscumbia, devoting her life to rearing her son, North Overton, and to an active literary career.
-She removed to Arkansas, 1868, and was the first woman elected to membership in the State press association.
-Later, she removed to Washington, D.C., where for more than 30 years she was engaged in general literary work.
-She was one of the charter members of the Daughters of the American Revolution (D.A.R.), and belonged to other patriotic and literary organizations.
+For four years, she resided at Tuscumbia, devoting her life to rearing her son, North Overton, and to an active literary career.
+She removed to Arkansas in 1868, and was the first woman elected to membership in the State press association.
+Later, she removed to Washington, D.C., where for more than 30 years, she was engaged in general literary work.